-Conservatism as a source of happinessFebruary 11th, 2013 in Psychology & Psychiatry /
+Conservatism as a source of happinessFebruary 11, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Conservatives are happier than liberals because of their strong ties to a large network of social groups, according to a study from The University of Queensland.